 Sioux City writer Margaret Crary authored nine novels for young people during her lifetime.
 She received many awards for her literature, and several of her books became Junior Literary Guild selections.
 Many of her books featured Sioux City history in their themes.

-The Floyd River Flood of 1892 and the financial Panic of 1893 left Sioux City a ravaged community.
+The Floyd River Flood of 1892 and the Financial Panic of 1893 left Sioux City a ravaged community.
 Many of Sioux City’s largest businesses collapsed and the town’s great promoters were left bankrupt.
 Eastern investors, who had invested heavily in Sioux City businesses, were left trying to salvage what they could from the shambles.
 Creditors of some of Sioux City’s failed companies organized the Credits Commutation Company to try and recover some of their losses.
 They hired Fred L. Eaton, a banker from Vermont, to come to Sioux City and supervise that recovery.

 When Fred Eaton arrived in Sioux City, the boom days were over and many businesses were in ruins.
-The stockyards, elevated railroad, Combination Bridge and many other businesses were bankrupt.
+The stockyards, elevated railway, Combination Bridge and many other businesses were bankrupt.
 Eaton convinced a majority of the eastern investors that restoring economic health to Sioux City would be of financial benefit to them.
 Under his direction, the Credits Commutation Company voted to support the completion of the Combination Bridge and Eaton became the secretary/treasurer of the new combination bridge company.

 “He was one of those far seeing men who, underneath their practical business exterior, looked into the future through the lens of imagination.” -- Daniel Hedges’ Sioux City Journal obituary